 The online consultation services offered to you as a patient will depend upon which online consultation providers have been engaged by your GP practice or the Clinical Commissioning Group to which they belong.

-The name of the provider is shown within the NHS App before any online consultation begins.
-It will also be named on the GP Practice website.
+The name of the provider is shown within your NHS account before any online consultation begins.
+It will also be named on the GP practice website.
 If you are still unsure who your provider is, ask your GP practice.

-If your GP practice does not offer online consultation services you will not see any options relating to online consultations within the NHS App.
+If your GP practice does not offer online consultation services you will not see any options relating to online consultations within your NHS account.

-Online consultation providers currently available through the NHS App
+Online consultation providers currently available through your NHS account

 What personal data is processed for online consultation services and why?